 The figure below illustrates the total employee-related cost growth patterns over the past five financial years at a CAGR of 7%.
-It should be noted that the RTMC has a significant complement of traffic trainees and independent contractors it employs.
+It should be noted that the RTMC has a significant

 Figure 18: Employee-related costs

 The figure below depicts the compensation of employees as a percentage of revenue increased by a 2% CAGR over the period.
 Employee-related costs have been increasing at a faster pace than revenue generation over the five-year period which puts the RTMC under significant cost pressures.